Church of 8 Wheels

 What you need to know

-The setting makes this.
-Skating under stained glass windows with colored lights bouncing off church walls is genuinely surreal.
-The DJ plays a mix of funk, disco, and modern tracks.
-The crowd is all ages: kids’ sessions in the afternoon, adult skate nights in the evening.
+Skating under stained glass windows with colored lights bouncing off the church walls.
+The DJ plays funk, disco, and modern tracks.
+Programming alternates between all-ages afternoon sessions and adult evening sessions.

 Visiting